kubedl-io/website/content/docs/recipes/events-persistentcy.md

 toc: true
 ---

-## Background

 Kubernetes object events are persisted for only 3 hours by default.
-In addition to job meta persistency, KubeDL also supports persisting Kubernetes events into external storage system (usually time-series databases).
+In addition to job meta persistency, KubeDL also supports persisting Kubernetes events into external storage system (usually time-series databases) to outlive api-server state.
-Currently, all Kubernetes events will be watched by KubeDL and persisted into external storage.
+Currently, KubeDL watches all Kubernetes events and persist them into external storage.

 Currently, only `aliyun-sls` is supported.